dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 The loss network is used to calculate a loss between our generated output image and our desired content and style images.
 We calculate loss in the same way as the previous method, by evaluating the content representation of $$\mathbf{C}$$ and the style representation of $$\mathbf{S}$$ and taking the distance between these and the content and style representations of our output image $$\mathbf{P}$$.
 These representations are calculated using pretrained VGG16 network.

-The training regime consists of a input of content image batch, where ITN transforms it into pastiche images, computes losses using pretrained VGG16 as done above, and calls backward on the final loss to update the ITN parameters.
+The training regime consists of a input of content image batch, where ITN transforms it into pastiche images, loss network computes losses using pretrained VGG16 as done above, and calls backward on the final loss to update the ITN parameters.
 The loss network remains fixed during the training process.
 In their paper, Johnson et. al trained their network on the [Microsoft COCO dataset](http://mscoco.org/) - which is an object recognition dataset of 80,000 different images.

-After training, generating style transfer for any content image takes less than 5 seconds to produced a styled version of given content image.
+After training, *generating style transfer for any content image takes less than 5 seconds* to produce a styled version of given content image.
 This methods is very fast and efficient than the one above as there is no retraining involved.

 Here are some of the results,